Forward data to Splunk Cloud from Linux

 The steps in this section apply to self-service deployments.

-- In the Splunk Cloud user interface, click Search in the top menu bar.
+- In the Splunk Cloud user interface, click Settings in the top menu bar.

 - In the Search view, under Data on the right of the screen, click the Add Data button.